fgnt/nara_wpe/README.rst

   pip install git+https://github.com/fgnt/nara_wpe.git

 Check the example notebook for further details.
-If you download the example notebook, you can listen to the input audio examples and to the output dereverberated signals too.
+If you download the example notebook, you can listen to the input audio examples and to the dereverberated output too.

 You can find some documentation here:
 `nara-wpe.readthedocs.io